ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Request {#ssec-authorization-request}

-The Authorization Request sent from the Client to the AS is as defined in Section 5.6.1 of {{I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:
+The Authorization Request sent from the Client to the AS is defined in Section 5.6.1 of {{I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * 'scope', containing the identifier of the specific group(s), or topic(s) in the case of pub-sub, that the Client wishes to access, and optionally the role(s) that the Client wishes to take.